[highlights]

 Module 1: Introduction: Laotian Americans

-Despite the US’s Secret War in Laos, have Laotian Americans found home in the United States?copy section URL to clipboard
+Despite the US Secret War in Laos, have Laotian Americans found home in the United States?copy section URL to clipboard

 100/100

-This chapter is about Laotian Americans who represent a diverse ethnic group residing in the United States.
-For Laotian Americans, their lives as refugees in the US have predominantly been associated with the outmigration and fallout resulting from the Secret War (1954-1975), a clandestine US military and Central Intelligence Agency (CIA) operation carried out during the Vietnam War.
+Laotian Americans is used as an umbrella term to refer to individuals in the US who trace their ancestry to Laos.
+The Laotian American population encompasses diverse ethnic groups such as Lao, Khmu, Tai Dam, and Iu-Mien residing in the United States.
+For Laotian Americans, their lives as refugees in the US have predominantly been associated with the outmigration and fallout resulting from the Secret War (1954–1975), a clandestine US military and Central Intelligence Agency (CIA) operation carried out during the Vietnam War.
+According to the Pew Research Center, Laotian Americans are the thirteenth largest Asian group living in the US.

-This first module provides a brief history of the Secret War, the diverse ethnic groups collectively known as Laotian Americans, their resettlement process as refugees in the US, and how home is forged.
+This first module provides a brief history of the US Secret War, the diverse ethnic groups known as Laotian Americans, their resettlement process as refugees in the US, and how a sense of home is forged.
 Finding home means more than a house or a job; it means creating a sense of belonging and familiarity in new places.

 Who are Laotian Americans?